Artemether and lumefantrine (Oral)

 - For the treatment of malaria:

-- Adults and children older than 16 years of age weighing 35 kilograms (kg) (77 pounds [lbs]) of body weight or more—At first, 4 tablets as a single dose, then one dose (4 tablets) after 8 hours.
+- Adults and children 2 months of age and older weighing 35 kilograms or more—At first, 4 tablets as a single dose, then one dose (4 tablets) after 8 hours.
 On days 2 and 3, take one dose (4 tablets) two times a day.
 This 3-day treatment schedule should have a total of 24 tablets in six doses.

-- Children weighing 25 kg (55 lbs) to less than 35 kg (77 lbs) of body weight—At first, 3 tablets as a single dose, then one dose (3 tablets) after 8 hours.
+- Children 2 months of age and older weighing 25 kg to less than 35 kg—At first, 3 tablets as a single dose, then one dose (3 tablets) after 8 hours.
 On days 2 and 3, take one dose (3 tablets) two times a day.
 This 3-day treatment schedule should have a total of 18 tablets in six doses.

-- Children weighing 15 kg (33 lbs) to less than 25 kg (55 lbs) of body weight—At first, 2 tablets as a single dose, then one dose (2 tablets) after 8 hours.
+- Children 2 months of age and older weighing 15 kg to less than 25 kg—At first, 2 tablets as a single dose, then one dose (2 tablets) after 8 hours.
 On days 2 and 3, take one dose (2 tablets) two times a day.
 This 3-day treatment schedule should have a total of 12 tablets in six doses.

-- Children weighing 5 kg (11 lbs) to less than 15 kg (33 lbs) of body weight—At first, 1 tablet as a single dose, then one dose (1 tablet) after 8 hours.
+- Children 2 months of age and older weighing 5 kg to less than 15 kg—At first, 1 tablet as a single dose, then one dose (1 tablet) after 8 hours.
 On days 2 and 3, take one dose (1 tablet) two times a day.
 This 3-day treatment schedule should have a total of 6 tablets in six doses.

-- Children weighing less than 5 kg of body weight—Use and dose must be determined by your doctor.
+- Children younger than 2 months of age weighing less than 5 kg—Use and dose must be determined by your doctor.

 - For the treatment of malaria:

-If you or your child vomit within 1 to 2 hours of taking artemether and lumefantrine, take another dose.
+If you or your child vomit within 1 to 2 hours of taking this medicine, take another dose.
 If you vomit the second dose, tell your doctor right away.
 You may need to use a different medicine to treat your condition.

 Keep out of the reach of children.